lue-bird/elm-language-server-rs/README.md

 ## editor setups
 feel free to contribute, as I only use vscodium
-#### vs code-like
+#### vscode-like
-vs code (and forks) appear to have no built-in language server bridge so you first need to install an extension like [vscode-generic-lsp-proxy](https://github.com/mjmorales/vscode-generic-lsp-proxy).
+There is no built-in language server bridge as far as I know so you first need to install an extension like [vscode-generic-lsp-proxy](https://github.com/mjmorales/vscode-generic-lsp-proxy).
 Then add a `.vscode/lsp-proxy.json` like
 ```json
 [